* Iran ministry says 1 billion euro deal signed

 * Turkey says other talks on Iran gas field halted

-TEHRAN/ANKARA, July 23 (Reuters) - Iran’s Oil Ministry said the country had signed a 1 billion euro ($1.3 billion) pipeline deal to take gas to Turkey and a Turkish firm called Som Petrol said it was the partner in the project.
+TEHRAN, July 23 (Reuters) - Iran’s Oil Ministry said the country had signed a 1 billion euro ($1.3 billion) pipeline deal to take gas to Turkey, while Ankara denied the Turkish state was involved and a firm called Som Petrol said it was the partner.

-“The one billion euro deal to build 660 km gas pipeline was signed on Thursday during the Iranian Oil Minister’s trip to Turkey,” the Iranian ministry said in a statement on Friday.
+“The one billion euro deal to build 660 km gas pipeline was signed on Thursday during the Iranian Oil Minister’s trip to Turkey,” the Iranian oil ministry said in a statement.

-Ayan said the pipeline would carry 110 million cubic metres of gas per day and is planned to be completed in 2014.
+Ayan told Reuters that the pipeline would carry 110 million cubic metres of gas per day and is planned to be completed in 2014.

 European Union foreign ministers will adopt tighter sanctions against Iran next week, including measures to block oil and gas investment and curtail its refining and natural gas capability, EU diplomats told Reuters on Tuesday.